Climate Zone 6A Insulation Requirements

-Cold climate with very cold winters and warm summers.
+Cold - Humid - Cold climate with very cold winters and warm summers.
 Very high heating loads, moderate cooling needs.
+Get IECC 2021 R-values, design temperatures, and free Manual J calculations.

 Load Characteristic